MeasureTransport/MParT/docs/source/getting_started/installation.rst

 Feel free to mix and match previous installations of Eigen, Kokkos, Pybind11, and Catch2 with submodules you don't already have using these :code:`X_ROOT` flags.
 Note that Catch2 and Kokkos in this example will need to be compiled with shared libraries.
 MParT has not been tested with all versions of all dependencies, but it does require CMake version >=3.13.
 Further, it has been tested with Kokkos 3.6.0, Eigen 3.4.0, Pybind11 2.9.2, and Catch2 3.0.0-preview3 (there are some issues encountered when compiling MParT with Catch2 3.0.1).

-The command `make install` will also create a test executable called `RunTests` in the `build` directory.
+The command :code:`make install` will also create a test executable called :code:`RunTests` in the :code:`build` directory.
 The tests can be run with:

 .. code-block::